github/site-policy/Policies/github-terms-of-service.md

 - an Account set up by an individual human (owner) who:

-  - is ultimately responsible for its actions (even though multiple users may direct the actions of the Account),
+  - is ultimately responsible for its actions<BR>&nbsp;&nbsp;&nbsp;&nbsp;(even though multiple users may direct the actions of the Account),
   - accepts the Terms on behalf of the Account, &nbsp;&nbsp;&nbsp;&nbsp;*AND*
   - provides a valid email address.